|Dr. Kenneth Tjeerdsma, dentist and dental director|

 across the nation for the National Oral Health

 Learning Institute.
 NOHTI is a yearlong program.

-SIOUX CENTER – Dr. Kenneth Tjeerdsma is being immersed into intensive training for leadership of community health center dental program.
+SIOUX CENTER, IOWA – Dr. Kenneth Tjeerdsma is being immersed into intensive training for leadership of community health center dental program.

 The dentist and dental director for Promise Community Health Center in Sioux Center was selected as one of 18 participants nationwide in the 2015-16 class of the National Oral Health Learning Institute (NOHLI).